How to Become a Firefighter EMT: Duties, Requirements, Certifications, Job Outlook, and Salary

-A typical firefighter works an average of 56 hours per week—typically divided into 24-hour shifts.
+A typical firefighter works about 56 hours per week—typically divided into 24-hour shifts.
 Some departments may choose to assign 8- or 12-hour shifts, but this is a rarity.

 For most fire departments, the new shift begins at 8:00 am.
-The retiring shift heads home, and the arriving shift meets for roll-call and any pre-shift announcements.
-Next, the new shift will immediately perform a thorough check of all gear and equipment to make sure everything is in pristine operational order for the upcoming 24-hours (no one wants to discover a half-full oxygen tank or missing gear during an emergency).
+After that, the retiring shift heads home, and the arriving shift meets for roll call and any pre-shift announcements.
+Next, the new shift will immediately check all gear and equipment to ensure everything is in perfect operational order for the upcoming 24-hours (no one wants to discover a half-full oxygen tank or missing gear during an emergency).

-After inspections, the daily maintenance begins—cleaning the trucks, the firehouse, refilling tanks, and any other jobs that need doing.
+After inspections, the daily maintenance begins—firehouse upkeep, cleaning the trucks, refilling the tanks, etc.

 Firefighter EMT Salary

 According to the BLS, the average salary* for a firefighter is about $56,000 per year (or about $27 per hour).
 Of course, this can vary drastically from city to city.
 For a better idea of how salaries can change (plus some highlights about each town), check out our full list of the best paying cities for EMTs.

 Your experience and rank within the fire department also play a significant role in how much you can earn as a firefighter.
 For example, among firefighters, the top 10% of wage earners make more than $93,000 per year.